dar88rm/generator-zumean/README.md

 npm install -g generator-zumean
 ```

-Then create an empty folder and enter in it.
+Then create an empty folder and go in it.
 Now generate your project:

 ```bash
 yo zumean